This Blueberry Peach Pie captures the epitome of summertime flavors, wrapped in a deliciously flaky pie crust.

 How to Prevent Watery Fruit Pie Filling

 3) Boil the macerated juices into a syrup.
-This is another extra step that takes more time but is so worth it.
-Not only does it help ensure a nice thick and luscious filling but it also intensifies the fruit flavors.
+This step is so worth it.
+Not only does it help ensure a thick and luscious filling, but it also intensifies the fruit flavors.
 Strain the fruit and collect those macerated juices into a saucepan.
 Boil for a few minutes, or until it thickens into a syrup.
 Let cool before adding back into the filling mixture.

 5) Bake your pie completely!
 It should be deeply golden brown and have an internal temperature of at least 215°F. Underbaked pies will be soggy and watery.